 Abbot and his classmates were on a field trip to go see a Christmas musical.

 The lawsuit was filed against the truck driver, Tylor Perry and his employer, National Rent A Fence Company.

-According to the article, the lawsuit alleges reckless driving and driving in a negligent manner, and it claims that the driver failed to stop for the school bus at the railroad crossing.
+According to the broadcast, the lawsuit alleges reckless driving and driving in a negligent manner, and it claims that the driver failed to stop for the school bus at the railroad crossing.

-According to the article, Perry has not been arrested or cited at this point.
+Perry reportedly has not been arrested or cited at this point.